 I partnered with CodeSpeak Labs, which specializes in computer science education for kids, to bring you these resources.
 Some of the ideas shared have been used with 4th and 5th graders outside of scouting and they loved them!

 Before jumping into some ideas, do you want to skip all the planning?
-If so, use the Product Designer Activity Booklet to fulfill the requirements for this Junior Badge.
-This booklet has engaging exercises that teach girls how to analyze what makes a good product and how to design their own, just like a professional product designer!
+If so, use this Activity Booklet with engaging exercises that teach girls how to analyze what makes a good product and how to design their own, just like a professional product designer!
 These activities include doing user interviews, analyzing web-based products, and building a web-based prototypes.
 With step-by-step activities, you can’t ask for a easier way to run your meeting.
-Learn more about this activity booklet and get yours today!
+Learn more and get yours today!

 Watch how the professionals do it